lief-project/LIEF/doc/sphinx/compilation.rst

 | :github-ref:`catchorg/Catch2`            | ``internal`` | Unit Testing                               |
 +------------------------------------------+--------------+--------------------------------------------+

-With the exception of MbedTLS, all these dependencies are header-only.
-By default, they are embedded and managed by LIEF to ease compilation and integration.
+With the exception of MbedTLS, all of these dependencies are header-only.
+By default, they are embedded and managed by LIEF to simplify compilation and integration.

 Nevertheless, package managers often require linking against system libraries rather than using vendored dependencies [#ref_issue]_ [#ref_vcpk]_.

 To address this requirement, you can control the integration of LIEF's dependencies using the following CMake options:

   * ``LIEF_OPT_NLOHMANN_JSON_EXTERNAL``
   * ``LIEF_OPT_UTFCPP_EXTERNAL``